juliedundas/Python_Activities/README.md

   * For example "Pup Star is rated G with a rating of 82"

 * If the CSV does not contain the user's video then print out a message telling them that their video could not be found.

+# Third Activity

+* Analyze the code and CSV provided, looking specifically for what needs to still be added to the application.

+* Using the starter code provided, create a function called `print_percentages` which takes in a parameter called `wrestler_data` and does the following:

+  * Uses the data stored within `wrestler_data` to calculate the percentage of matches the wrestler won, lost, and drew over the course of a year.

+  * Prints out the stats for the wrestler to the terminal.